 Once again, not the most affordable option out there.
-If you really want to sell items online, both physical and digital, the Shopify Basic plan is almost half the price, starting at $26 a month.
+If you really want to sell items online, both physical and digital, the Shopify Basic plan is way cheaper starting at $29 a month.

 You also get several premium extensions as freebies, such as :

 - Storefront Powerpack: to get complete customization of your store’s look and feel (usually $59)

 - UPS Shipping Method: for live UPS rates and shipping cost calculations (usually $79)

 - Product Add-ons: so users can personalize products when they order them (usually $49).